PROFESSIONS, VOCATIONS, AND BUSINESSES

 (b) Requires a fingerprint-based criminal history check prior to licensure that is substantially similar to the requirement in section 54-1718, Idaho Code; and

-(c) Grants the same multistate practice privileges to Idaho pharmacists, registered pharmacist interns, or certified technicians as Idaho grants to the party state’s pharmacists, registered pharmacist interns, or certified technicians under like circumstances and conditions.
+(c) Grants the same multistate practice privileges to Idaho pharmacists, pharmacist interns, or technicians as Idaho grants to the party state’s pharmacists, pharmacist interns, or technicians under like circumstances and conditions.

-(3) A pharmacist license, pharmacist intern registration, or certified technician license issued by a party state will be recognized by the board as permitting the multistate practice of pharmacy in or into Idaho without a license or registration issued by the board provided the following conditions are met:
+(3) A pharmacist, pharmacist intern, or technician license issued by a party state will be recognized by the board as permitting the multistate practice of pharmacy in or into Idaho without a license issued by the board provided the following conditions are met: